Columbus Criminal Appeals Attorney

 - Franklin County Clerk of the Courts: The Franklin County Clerk of the Courts receives, manages, and maintains all fillings to the Tenth District Court of Appeals and to the Court of Common Pleas.

-- Ohio Crime Victim Services: The Ohio Crime Victim Services provides support and education in cases where an appeal may threaten or impede a crime victim.
+- Ohio Crime Victim Services: Provides support and education in cases where an appeal may threaten or impede a crime victim.

 - Ohio State Bar Association: The Ohio State Bar Association’s website has a downloadable fact sheet with commonly asked questions about the state’s court system, including the appellate branch.